MrHydralisk/Lethal-Company-Save-Our-Loot/README.md

 All features enabled/disabled and values can be adjusted in Config.
 # Client/Server
-It client-side, but intended to be installed by all players in lobby.
+It server-side and required to be installed only by host.
 # My Other Mods
 * [Enhanced Radar Booster](https://github.com/MrHydralisk/Lethal-Company-Enhanced-Radar-Booster)
 * [Enhanced Lockpicker](https://github.com/MrHydralisk/Lethal-Company-Enhanced-Lockpicker)